 Dog adoption is a very serious decision, one that will change your life for many years to come.
 As you probably already know, Great Pyrenees Mountain Dogs are a rather unique breed with somewhat special needs.
 They are not necessarily suited to all homes or lifestyles.
 Make sure you do your research on this breed.
 You will find much information on this website.

-As a part of our Great Pyr rescue program, we are careful to ensure that adopting families are well informed about the breed.
+As a part of our Great Pyr rescue program, we are careful to ensure that adopting families are well-informed about the breed.
 Our club and this site, are dedicated to providing you with as much accurate information as we can obtain through our research and our own personal experience with the breed.

-Note that we do now allow dogs to go to homes with invisible fencing or tie-outs.
-Piers do not always respect invisible fencing and tie-outs can lead to aggression since they cannot reach all areas of their territory, and fear if they get shocked.
-You must have secure-fencing of at least 5-feet.
+Pyrs do not always respect invisible fencing and tie-outs can lead to aggression since they cannot reach all areas of their territory, and fear if they get shocked.
+You must have secure-fencing of at least 6-feet.

 Please note, this online form requires you to provide a valid email address.